chihyinyang/Lloyds_TechTest_By_RiaYang/README.md

 - iOS 16.0

 ## Features
-- shuffle: Swipe left or right to shuffle the cards.
+- Shuffle: Swipe left or right to shuffle the cards.
-- detail: Tap the bottom-right button to view more information.
+- Detail: Tap the bottom-right button to view more information.
 - Unit Test
 - UI Test